KinshukAuthorities/gameengine2d-pro/README.md

 ## How I used Codex and GPT-5.6

-I used Codex desktop with GPT-5.6 throughout development to work through the engine's C++ codebase, diagnose native-script rebuild problems, improve the editor and Hub workflow, and prepare the Windows installer.
-It helped me inspect the existing implementation, make targeted changes, and run focused build and packaging checks.
+I used Codex with GPT‑5.6 throughout development to build the whole editor, c++ scripting base, standalone game feature, all the components,tools,panels investigate runtime and hot-reload issues, implement editor and installer workflows, build hub, improved visual scripting, improve project packaging and validate everything The Provided Feedback ID Contains the longest And most descriptive chat I have did for This Engine.

 I directed the product scope, chose the features and priorities, tested the editor and game workflows, and made the final release decisions.
 The work included native-script reload reliability, project management, installer packaging, the Abyss of Hollows template, and the release verification path.